Ajofkn/timtimtim/resume.md

 * Assisted teammates by moving to cash register during rush hour to alleviate the workload

 #### TECHNICAL SKILLS
 Languages: C++, Java, Python, HTML, Markdown
-Tools: Advanced skill in all MS programs including excel, Knowledge on advanced computing and networking problems, Proficient in AutoCAD, Built computers
+Tools: Advanced skill in all MS programs including excel, knowledge on advanced computing and networking problems, Proficient in AutoCAD, Built computers

 #### ADDITIONAL INFORMATION
 Languages: Conversational in Cantonese.